Fang-Molly/CS-Note/Shell/Introduction to Bash Scripting.md

 	* Regular tasks that need to be done.
 	* Optimal use of resources (running scripts in early hours of morning)

+* **What is a scheduler?**

+	* Scheduler runs jobs on a pre-determined schedule
+	* Commercial schedulers: Airflow, Luigi, Rundeck, etc.
+	* cron scheduler is
+		* simple
+		* free
+		* customizable
+		* purely command-line
+		* native to MacOS and Linux

 * **What is cron?**
 	* Cron has been part of unix-like systems since the 70's
 	* The name comes from the Greek word for time, chronos.
 	* It's driven by something called a `crontab`, which is a file that contains `cronjobs`, which each tell `crontab` what code to run and when.
+	* Cron is a time-based job-scheduler
+	* Cron comes pre-installed in MacOS, Unix
+	* Cron can be installed in Windows via Cygwin or replaced with Windows Task Scheduler
+	* Cron is used to automate jobs like system maintenance, bash scripts, Python jobs, etc.

+* **What is crontab?**

+	* Crontab is a central file to keep track of cron jobs
+	* `crontab -l`: display all tasks currently scheduled via cron

 * **Crontab and cronjob structure**